 10 Space Saving Ideas for Storing Your Supplies

-Let’s face it, we have a finite amount of space in our homes to allot for our preparedness supplies.
-When you run out of room on the shelving systems, in the closet and under the beds, you have start getting creative in finding more space.
+Let’s face it, we have a finite amount of space in our homes to allow for our preparedness supplies.
+When you run out of room on the shelving systems, in the closet and under the beds, you have to start getting creative in finding more space.
 I have personally stowed items in every nook and cranny around here.
 I knew that if I wanted to have a good pantry supply and also have disaster supplies on hand, I had to find hidden spaces around the home.

 Here are some of the solutions that I have found.

-10 Space Savers For Your Preps:
+10 Space Savers For Your Preps

 - Baskets and wire bins – I went to the discount stores and found large baskets on sale.
 I put them under chairs, benches and on consoles or cabinets.
 We also used them above our kitchen cabinetry.